liupy2000/liupy2000.github.io/_pages/about.md

 My work follows a unified **learn–monitor–decide–control** framework.
 I develop methods for complex data modeling, anomaly and change detection, adaptive sensing, causal and structure learning, and feedback control, using machine learning, reinforcement learning, functional data analysis, tensor learning, and state-space models.

-I have published papers or received major revisions at leading journals including *IEEE Transactions on Knowledge and Data Engineering*, *Technometrics*, *IISE Transactions*, *European Journal of Operational Research*, and *Journal of Quality Technology*.
+I have published papers or received major revisions at leading journals including *Technometrics*, *IISE Transactions*, *European Journal of Operational Research*, *Journal of Quality Technology*, and *IEEE Transactions on Knowledge and Data Engineering*.
 My work has received awards from ICQSR, INFORMS-DMDA, INFORMS-QSR, IISE-QCRE, and QRST.
 See my [Google Scholar profile](https://scholar.google.com/citations?user=VKBRUmsAAAAJ).

 **<font color="#990000">I am actively seeking a tenure-track Assistant Professor position.
 Please feel free to contact me if you know of a suitable opportunity.</font>**